ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

-It is RECOMMENDED that client implementer always support data privacy in some form, whether using connection-based encryption or data privacy services as provided by RPSCEC_GSS.
+It is RECOMMENDED that client implementer always support data privacy in some form, whether using connection-based encryption or data privacy services as provided by RPCSEC_GSS.
 This is despite the fact that previous specifications stopped short of requiring this support on the client.